gitlabhq/gitlabhq/doc/ci/yaml/README.md

     name: "$CI_BUILD_NAME"
 ```

-To create a archive with a name of current branch or tag:
+To create an archive with a name of the current branch or tag including only
+the files that are untracked by Git:

 ```yaml
 job: